3 FAH-1 H-2000

 (6) Applicant testing.

 The frequency of testing for random testing, voluntary testing, and follow-up testing is specified at Sections XII(B) - XII(C) and Section IX(C), of this DFWP, respectively.
-The Secretary or his or her designee reserves the right to increase or decrease the frequency of testing based on the Department’s mission, need, availability of resources, and experience in the DFWP, consistent with the duty to achieve a drug-free workplace under the Executive Order.
+The Secretary or their designee reserves the right to increase or decrease the frequency of testing based on the Department’s mission, need, availability of resources, and experience in the DFWP, consistent with the duty to achieve a drug-free workplace under the Executive Order.

 D. Drugs for Which Individuals are Tested